vatesfr/xen-orchestra/doc/architecture/architecture.md

 Used for communication between the server and its clients.

-WebSocket has been choosen because it is a full-duplex real-time protocol implemented in web browsers.
+WebSocket has been chosen because it is a full-duplex real-time protocol implemented in web browsers.

 ### [Node.js](http://nodejs.org/)

 The framework Node.js is used to develop XO-Server in JavaScript, the same language already used in XO-Web.

-It's perfectly fit to run efficiently network services.
+It's perfectly fit to run efficient network services.

 ### [Redis](http://redis.io/)